 Women's Services.
 The present Women's Royal Australian Naval Service was inaugurated in January 1951.
-The numbers serving in shore establishments in December 1971 were 36 officers and 669 W.R.A.N.S.
-The Royal Australian Naval Nursing Service was reconstituted in November 1964, and its strength in December 1971 was 19 officers.
+The numbers serving in shore establishments in December 1972 were 37 officers and 712 W.R.A.N.S.
+The Royal Australian Naval Nursing Service was reconstituted in November 1964, and its strength in December 1972 was 22 officers.

 Emergency Reserve.
 In November 1964 approval was given to form the Royal Australian Naval Emergency Reserve to provide a readily available source of trained manpower which may be called on for continuous full-time service.
 The authorised establishment of this force is 2,000 officers and sailors.
-At 30 December 1971 the strength of the reserve available for mobilisation was 78 officers and 849 sailors, which excluded 3 officers and 16 sailors serving full-time.
+At 30 December 1972 the strength of the reserve available for mobilisation was 72 officers and 858 sailors, which excluded 2 officers and 6 sailors serving full-time.
 Members are required to complete thirteen days' training annually and are paid an annual bounty.

 Citizen Naval Forces.
 The Citizen Naval Forces consist of the R.A.N.
-Emergency List, Royal Australian Fleet Reserve, Royal Australian Naval Reserve, Royal Australian Naval Reserve (Scagoing), Royal Australian Naval Volunteer Reserve, and Women's Royal Australian Naval Service Reserve.
+Emergency List, Royal Australian Fleet Reserve, Royal Australian Naval Reserve, Royal Australian Naval Reserve (Seagoing), Royal Australian Naval Volunteer Reserve, and Women's Royal Australian Naval Service Reserve.
 The authorised establishment of the combined forces is 10,000.
-At 30 December 1971 there were 1,336 officers and 3,813 sailors in the Citizen Naval Forces.
-These figures excluded 116 officers and 149 sailors serving full-time.
+At 30 December 1972 there were 1,249 officers and 3,976 sailors in the Citizen Naval Forces.
+These figures excluded 110 officers and 125 sailors serving full-time.
 The R.A.N.R. is the training reserve of the Citizen Naval Forces.
 Members carry out weekly training and thirteen days' continuous training annually; sailors engage for periods of three years.
 Other reserves do not normally carry out part-time training, but members may volunteer for periods of annual training and for periods of full-time service with the R.A.N.
-A Women's Royal Australian Naval Service Reserve consisting of ex-permanent naval forces W.R.A.N.S. officers and W.R.A.N.S. was authorised in June 1968 and enlistments commenced in mid-November 1968.